evanc38/SENG438-Assignment1/seng438-assignment-1.md

 # LAB REPORT (40%)

-To be consistent, please use the template Word file “Lab 1 Report Template.md" provided online inside the *lab_artifacts.zip* file.
+To be consistent, please use the template markdown file “assignment-1-report-template.md” provided online.
 If desired, feel free to rename the sections, as long as the headings are still descriptive and accurate.
-You should upload each lab’s report in D2L before the due date.

 >   Marking scheme: